dashpay/tenderdash/spec/abci++/api.md

       the (synchronous) execution of the block does not cause other processes to prevote `nil` because their propose timeout goes off.
 - As a result of executing the prepared proposal, the Application may produce header events or transaction events.
-  The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.
+  The Application must keep those events until a block is decided and then pass them on to Tenderdash via `ResponseFinalizeBlock`.
-- As a sanity check, Tendermint will check the returned parameters for validity if the Application modified them.
+- As a sanity check, Tenderdash will check the returned parameters for validity if the Application modified them.
   In particular, `ResponsePrepareProposal.tx_records` will be deemed invalid if
     - There is a duplicate transaction in the list.
     - A new or modified transaction is marked as `UNMODIFIED` or `REMOVED`.